Tomé Domínguez de Mendoza: Personal life

-Tomé Domínguez de Mendoza married twice: his first marriage was to Catalina López Mederos, with whom he had 6 children: Tome III, Antonio, Juana and Francisco (all who died in the war against the indigenous of Pueblo), and, Juan and Diego (who were both injured with poisoned arrows in the same war).
+Tomé Domínguez de Mendoza married twice.
+His first marriage was to Catalina López Mederos, with whom he had 6 children: Tome III, Antonio, Juana and Francisco, all of whom died in the war against the indigenous Pueblo Native Americans; and Juan and Diego, who were both injured with poisoned arrows in the same war.
 His second wife was Ana Velásquez, with whom he had two additional children: José and Juana Domínguez.

 About 1659, Governor Bernardo López de Mendizábal gave Tomé Domínguez de Mendoza an encomienda to the south of Isleta.
 When the encomienda passed into his hands, so too did the Native American population who resided there.
 Tomé took advantage of this to Christianize them and make them work for him as a way of "partial compensation" for the debts he owed to the Spanish Crown for several services that the crown provided.

 In Isleta, the Domínguez de Mendoza family settled to the west of El Cerro de Tomé, near Tomé Hill (next to Rio Grande).
 However, when the Pueblo Revolt broke out in 1680, thirty-eight members of the Dominguez family were attacked and killed by the Pueblo Native Americans.

 For the most part, those who survived the Pueblo Revolt were forced to leave, emigrating south to El Paso del Norte (modern Ciudad Juarez, North of modern Mexico).
 So, in 1682, Don Pedro de Tomé y Chaves (brother of the first wife of Tomé, Catalina López Mederos) got permission to emigrate to modern-day Mexico with his family and the family of Tomé Domínguez de Mendoza.